Ray Lawless (rugby league, born 1909): Retirement, drink driving arrest and move to rugby union

 Lawless did not play at all in 1936.
 It was reported in April that he would only play if his “leg trouble is overcome”.
-Lawless was employed as a lorry driver when on Christmas Eve of the same year he was involved in a drink driving accident which injured two women who he struck with his car as they were crossing the road.
-The accident occurred at the corner of Richmond and Ponsonby Roads at 8:45pm with both women suffering head injuries.
-Mrs. Agnes M. Wykes sustained a slight head injury and was discharged after treatment while her daughter 17 year old Edna Wykes suffered severe concussion and was hospitalised with her condition described as being “fairly serious”.
-Lawless who was aged 28 at the time was arrested and charged with being intoxicated while in charge of a car.
+Lawless was employed as a lorry driver when on Christmas Eve of the same year he was involved in a drink driving accident which injured two women whom he struck with his car as they were crossing the road.
+The accident occurred at the corner of Richmond and Ponsonby Roads at 8:45 pm, with both women suffering head injuries.
+Mrs. Agnes M. Wykes sustained a slight head injury and was discharged after treatment while her daughter, 17-year-old Edna Wykes, suffered severe concussion and was hospitalised with her condition described as being “fairly serious”.
+Lawless, who was aged 28 at the time, was arrested and charged with being intoxicated while in charge of a car.
 Edna’s condition 2 days later was described as being “satisfactory”.
 When Lawless appeared in court he was charged with being intoxicated while in charge of a motor car…and with operating a vehicle without two independent brakes.
 His license was cancelled for 18 months”.
 The magistrate stated “one might say that the biggest factor in the accident was the unforgivable fact that the accused drove blind without a windscreen wipe on a foggy, wet night”.
 Lawless said that he had bought the car for £35 just 12 days earlier with “the object of using the vehicle for a holiday tour with another man”.
 Lawless’s defender “stressed that he was the sole supporter of a widowed mother, and would lose his only source of livelihood if his license were cancelled”.
 During his trial both women stated that they had crossed the tramlines and that Lawless was on the wrong side of the road.
 In addition to the loss of license for 18 months he was also fined £30 and costs of £1 17/.

 He subsequently moved out of Auckland to Gisborne where he registered with the rugby code and joined the local Marist club.
 He was joining along with his Richmond team mate W. Ritchie.
-He played 6 matches for them after joining mid season scoring a try in a game on July 24 against T.M.P..
+He played 6 matches for them after joining mid season scoring a try in a game on 24 July against T.M.P..
 Following his debut game it was said that “in all departments he played well and showed a good burst of speed in the loose”.
 At the start of the 1938 season he was listed to play for Marist in their opening game however he did not take the field and played no matches for them during the season.

 Lawless then retired from the oval ball codes for the last time.
 He spent some time over the next decade playing senior B cricket for Marist and bowls for the Kahutia Bowling Club.